-At 1 week pregnant—remember, at this early stage, the symptoms you're experiencing are those typical to your period because you're not actually pregnant.
+At one week pregnant—remember, at this early stage, the symptoms you're experiencing are those typical to your period because you're not actually pregnant.
 These symptoms may last from three to seven days and can include:

 To release that lining, your uterus contracts, causing your back and abdomen to ache.

 Fluctuating hormones can give you a bloated belly right before and during your period.

-- Mood swings.
-Those hormone surges can also cause irritability and wreak havoc on your emotions.
+Those hormone surges can also cause irritability and wreak havoc on your emotions

 Many women complain of menstrual migraines, which are also hormone-related.
 (Surprise, surprise.)
 Ice packs, OTC pain relievers and relaxation exercises may help ease the pain.

 Cool fact: Human eggs are the largest cells in the body.
 An egg is smaller than a fleck of pepper.
 Your body will release one (or in rare cases, two) eggs somewhere between day 10 and day 19 of your menstrual cycle—or about 14 days before your next period is expected.
 It can be fertilized for about 12 to 24 hours after that.
 Having sex even before then is helpful, since sperm can live in your body for up to six days.

 The first signs of pregnancy won’t occur right away—in fact, many women miss their period at week 4 before they begin to feel “different.”
 But some common early signs of pregnancy in the first weeks after fertilization include breast soreness or tenderness, nausea, fatigue and the frequent urge to pee.

 At one week pregnant (aka hoping to be pregnant soon!), you’re probably thinking about how you can prep your body to carry a baby.
 It’s a good idea to start pregnancy at a healthy weight and free of bad habits such as smoking and drinking.
 Reduce your caffeine intake to the equivalent of a cup of coffee or two (we’re talking 8 ounce cups—not the Venti!) per day.